auth-global/self-documenting-cryptography/README.md

 Our hash-based cryptoacoustic enigma machine has a built-in backstop against insecure obfuscation attacks.
 Once a reverse engineering team understands the correspondence between an implementation and the hash algorithm, they can watch a memory replay and read off the strings being fed into the function.
 This in turn reveals the tags hidden inside the implementation.

 This works because most every hash function exclusive-or's their input into a state machine.
 This also works when any kind of easily invertible group operation is used to perturb the state machine.
+These perturbations are intolerant to noise, which hopefully serves as a bulwark against obfuscation.

 A securely obfuscated cryptoacoustic implementation must stand up against the best reverse engineers on their best days.
 The built-in backstop suggests that any obfuscated implementation of the G3P would require an encryption scheme that is homomorphic on SHA256 and blowfish's expensive key setup.

-Surprisingly, Full Homomorphic Encryption (FHE) exists, so it would seem that thev necessary components can in principle be built.
+Surprisingly, Full Homomorphic Encryption (FHE) exists, so it would seem that the necessary components can in principle be built.
 Fortunately, the run-time overhead of even state-of-the-art FHE is much too high to be deployed in a practical tag obscuration attack.
 Therefore it seems plausible that any truly secure tag obscuration attack would impose signficant run-time overhead.

 Experimenting with practical tag obscuration attacks using FHE would establish an upper bounds on _minimum obfuscation overhead_.
 This the run-time cost imposed by the most efficient tag obscuration attack that would be secure against the best reverse engineers.
 This provides a notion of _cryptoacoustic efficiency_, or _cryptoacoustic advantage_.